-Risotto is a versatile Italian dish made primarily from rice and is slowly cooked in chicken or vegetable stock until it achieves a desired consistency and texture.
+Saffron Risotto is a versatile dish made primarily from rice and pure saffron that is slowly cooked in chicken or vegetable stock until it achieves a desired consistency and texture.
 It may also contain other ingredients including meat, vegetables, seafood or mushrooms.
 This spectacular dish possesses an amazing history and it can be a treat for people with different taste preferences.
 It is also known to be a staple dish in the Italian culinary world.

 Now, the dish has successfully made its way into the hearts of people from different food cultures around the globe.
 The history of this Italian delicacy goes back in time to the 14th century BC.
 During that era, rice was brought to Spain and Sicily by the Arabs.
 Italy featured an ideal place with humid weather and bounteous flat lands to grow short-grain rice.
 Since then, rice became an important part of the Italian food culture and is loved and enjoyed by Italian people of all ages.
 Here we have brought an easy Risotto recipe that you can try at home with just a few ingredients in your pantry.

 - Arborio Rice (1 ½ cups or 10.22oz)